TheDolentCity/jotun/src/content/docs/rules/primer.md

 This will leave you with one power.
 That one power can be used for reactions to brace against damage, dodge attacks, or attack characters who leave your threat range.

+If none of that sounds good to you, and your cyber-attack is a d8 or higher, tech actions are a good option.
+You can use them to:

+- Enhance allies
+- Impair and slow enemies
+- Overheat enemy mechs
+- Lock on to targets
+- Scan nearby areas
+- Shield yourself

 ### Health and Dying

 Jotun and pilots have several stats such as HP, heat cap, and armor that represent their health.
 If some of these reach 0 or lower, you need to roll on a table to see how bad the damage is and increase your character's stress.
 If you take too much stress, then your jotun or pilot will be destroyed.